Kapeli/Dash-User-Contributions/docsets/LiveCode/README.md

 Simply run the stack (instructions included) within the version of LiveCode you wish to have a docset for.
 Once completed a "LiveCode.docset" will be available to import into Dash.

 ### Note
-The current docset version was ran against LC 9 dp9.
-Currently there are just over 5600 entries included as opposed to less than 4000 for the LC 8 series.
-This is mainly due to reorganization as well as explicit entries for synonyms.
-This will change over time.
+The current docset version was ran against LC 9 dp10.
+Currently there are now just over 4100 entries included as opposed to less than 4000 for the LC 8 series.
+Synonyms have now been collapsed into their "master" record.

+Please report any discrepancies or misiing items.